 Payments and Fees

 You will have 90 days to connect to the new sewer line from the date of your “Notice to Connect” letter.
-Connection occurring after 90 days will be subject to a District Tap-in Fee of $2,000.00 per Rate Ordinance #2015-12-1.
+Connection occurring after 90 days will be subject to a District Connection Fee of $2,000.00 per Rate Ordinance #2018-3-28.
 Your full monthly sewer rate will be charged beginning on the first billing cycle after the date on the “Notice to Connect” letter, regardless of whether you are connected to the sewer line.

 We recognize that situations may exist in which tap fees or connection costs associated with a lateral sewer connection may present some homeowners with a financial hardship.
 The Allen County Regional Water & Sewer District and Allen County Commissioners now offer a financial assistance loan program to eligible homeowners connecting to sewer.